Home

 Kate makes highly personal work, which speaks of remembered places, longing and grief, which seems to connect to people’s raw emotions, and bring something powerful and sensitive into the homes of her collectors, triggering their own memories in a way that is comforting and resonates.

-View the latest new work here, and please feel free to contact us about purchasing paintings, studio visits, and commissions here.
+View the latest new work here, and please feel free to connect about purchasing paintings, studio visits, and commissions here.

 ‘Kate Scott’s recent paintings ring with freshness.
 Carefree mark-making and a surprising palette of plaster pink, acid greens, turquoise and a surprising tomato red encourage the viewer to look again.
 Layers of paint create dense, opaque sections fringed by loose and translucent washes of colour – light and dark, liquid and solid.
 There is a sense that Scott’s surfaces are constantly shifting in her hand.’

-Kate was born in Brighton but studied Fine Art Painting BA Hons at the University of East London, she then completed a Masters in Fine Art printmaking in Brighton and had studios in various locations in London where she lived for almost twenty years.
+Kate was born in Brighton, and studied Fine Art Painting BA Hons, at the University of East London.
+She then completed a Masters in Fine Art printmaking in Brighton, and had studios in various locations in London where she lived for almost twenty years.